Mithun1694/Network-Intrusion-Detection-System/README.md

-# 🔐 Network Intrusion Detection System (NIDS) with SOC Dashboard(Tested only for linux system)
+# 🔐 Network Intrusion Detection System (NIDS) with SOC Dashboard(only for linux system)

 A real-time Network Intrusion Detection System built using Python and Scapy, integrated with a SOC-style dashboard to monitor, detect, and visualize network threats.